 Donna received her Bachelor's degree from Hofstra University and continued her education at Manhattanville College, earning her Master's in Teaching and becoming a certified Montessori Teacher.
 Furthering her education, she attended St. Joseph College in Connecticut and received her Master's Degree in Counseling.
 She has also trained at the American Hypnosis Training Academy and received her certification in Substance Abuse studies from UConn's School of Social Work.

-Donna has written an outstanding book titled "From Ex-Wife to Exceptional Life" (#ad).
+Donna has written an outstanding book titled "From Ex-Wife to Exceptional Life".
 With over 400 pages of insight and information, this book walks the reader day-by-day through the divorce and recovery experience.
 This a comprehensive guide which was written specifically for women and covers all aspects of divorce, providing help and support as they work through the process of redefining themselves after divorce.
+(As an Amazon Associate I earn from qualifying purchases)

-For more information about Donna Ferber and her services, please visit www.donnaferber.com
+Find out more about Donna Ferber and her services.

 Should You Reconcile - There will be times when you'll question whether you can actually make it on your own, how your children are adjusting, about your decision, and how you'll manage your finances.
 You may even think about the possibility of reconciliation when you're weighed down by all your problems.
 So what is driving these doubts?